 7. The word “Hanukkah” literally means dedication.

-8. The holiday lasts for eight nights!
+8. The holiday lasts for eight nights.

 But this is more than enjoying eight nights of festivities.
 In Judaism, the number eight represents going above and beyond what’s naturally or logically expected.
-The Maccabees exceeded normal levels of bravery as they defeated the Greek army, and they mustered faith and commitment waiting for the oil in the Temple.
+The Maccabees exceeded expected levels of bravery as they defeated the Greek army, and they mustered faith and commitment waiting for the oil in the Temple.
 They did not give up.
-The spirit of Hanukkah is the that we must always draw on our reserves of inner strength in times of need or hardship, and that we must have faith in miracles and in ourselves as miracles even when it seems pointless or absurd to do so.
+The spirit of Hanukkah is that we must always draw on our reserves of inner strength in times of need or hardship — and that we must have faith in miracles and in ourselves as miracles even when it seems pointless or absurd to do so.

 Other Things to Know About Hanukkah Traditions

 Now that you understand how meaningful and impactful Hanukkah traditions are, you may want to explore this holiday even more.
 Here are a few other things to know about rites observed during Hanukkah.